AzureQDragon/Instrument-identifier/README.md

-Using Fast-ai to build a model that can identify instrument pictures and deployed on render at
+Using Fast-ai to build a model that can identify instrument pictures